abilandz/PH8124/Lecture_2/Lecture_2.md

 echo $? # prints 1 , i.e. one possible exit status for error
 ```

 Typically in your code, after you have executed the command, you check its exit status.
-Then, depending on the value of its exit status, your subsequent code can branch in multiple directions.
+Then, depending on the value of this exit status, your subsequent code can branch in multiple directions.
 Remember that each **Linux** command has an exit status stored in the special variable **$?** upon its execution, so it shall also your  **Bash** script.
 As long as you are executing your script via **source** command, you can set the exit status with the keyword **return** (as in the last line in your above script ```first.sh```).

 If you forgot to specify the exit status of your script with the keyword **return **, the special variable **$?** is nevertheless automatically set, but now to the exit status of lastly executed command in your script, which can lead to unexpected results.